opendaylight/netvirt/docs/specs/specs-template.rst

 ..
  TODO:Copyright?
 We're using OpenStack one as reference, do we need to retain their copyright?

+ Key points to consider:
+  * Use RST format.
+For help with syntax refer http://sphinx-doc.org/rest.html
+  * For diagrams, you can use http://asciiflow.com to make ascii diagrams.
+  * Read `OpenDaylight Documentation Guide <http://docs.opendaylight.org/en/latest/documentation.html>`__
+  * Use same topic branch name for all patches related to this feature.
+  * All sections should be retained, but can be marked None or N.A.

 =====================
 Title of the feature